PURCHASE OF LOT 8 BUCHANAN CREEK ROAD, COW BAY IN THE DAINTREE LOWLAND RAINFOREST

 Threatened Species: Cassowary, Lumhotz’s Tree-kangaroo, Lemuroid Ringtail Possum, Green Ringtail Possum, Northern Pygmy Possum, Golden Bowerbird

 Fundraising for this project is now complete.
-Thank you to everyone who made a donation.
-An official announcement providing more information will be made soon.
+Thank you to everyone who made a donation to achieve this outcome.

-The purchase of Cheelonga will protect 18 hectares of high-altitude Cloud Forest and provide an essential refuge for endemic mammals that have nowhere else to go.
+The purchase of Cheelonga has protected 18 hectares of high-altitude Cloud Forest and provides an essential refuge for endemic mammals that have nowhere else to go.

 Climate Change poses a threat to a range of endemic cooler climate Wet Tropics species.
 Without functional connections within fragmented habitat areas, it is feared that the long-term survival of a range of species will be at substantial risk.